Idriss Déby: 2010s

 In January 2016, Déby succeeded Zimbabwe's Robert Mugabe to become the chairman of the African Union for a one-year term.
 Upon his inauguration, Déby told presidents that conflicts around the continent had to end "Through diplomacy or by force...
 We must put an end to these tragedies of our time.
 We cannot make progress and talk of development if part of our body is sick.
 We should be the main actors in the search for solution to Africa's crises".
 One of Déby's first priorities was to accelerate the fight against Boko Haram.
 On 4 March, the African Union agreed to expand the Multinational Joint Task Force (MNJTF) to 10,000 troops.

 During the 21st Conference of the Parties (COP21) in Paris, Idriss Déby raised the issue of Lake Chad, whose area was a small fraction of what it had been in 1973, and called on the international community to provide financing to protect the ecosystem.

-In Fébruary 2016, Déby was nominated by the Patriotic Salvation Movement to run for a new term in the April 2016 Presidential elections.
+In February 2016, Déby was nominated by the Patriotic Salvation Movement to run for a new term in the April 2016 Presidential elections.
 He pledged to reinstate term limits in the Constitution of Chad in saying that "We must limit terms, we must not concentrate on a system in which a change in power becomes difficult.
 "In 2005 the constitutional reform was conducted in a context where life of the nation was in danger".

 In 2017, the United States Justice Department alleged Déby accepted a $2 million bribe in return for providing a People's Republic of China company with an opportunity to obtain oil rights in Chad without international competition.

 In January 2019, Déby and Israeli Prime Minister Benjamin Netanyahu announced the resumption of diplomatic relations between Chad and Israel.
 Netanyahu described his visit to Chad as “part of the revolution we are having in the Arab and Muslim world.”

-2020s
+Final years

 Déby signed a bill abolishing capital punishment in 2020.
 The firing squad had last been used on terrorists in 2015.

+In March 2020, Déby set up a COVID-19 management committee, replacing the health monitoring unit.

+In June 2020, the National Assembly bestowed Déby with the additional title of "Marshal of Chad", for "service rendered to the Nation and the numerous military victories won both inside and outside the country".
+He officially received the title during a ceremony marking the 60th anniversary of Chad's independence on 11 August.

 In February 2021, Déby announced Chad would send 1,200 soldiers alongside French troops to the Sahel border between Niger, Mali, and Burkina Faso, to combat al-Qaeda linked groups.